TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    :ref:`data-type-strftime-conf` / :ref:`stdWrap`

 :aspect:`Description`
-   Exactly like "date" above.
-See the PHP manual (`strftime <http://www.php.net/strftime>`_) for the codes, or data type ":ref:`data-type-strftime-conf`".
+   Very similar to "date", but using a different format.
+See the PHP manual (`strftime <https://www.php.net/strftime>`_) for the format codes.

    This formatting is useful if the locale is set in advance in the :ref:`CONFIG <config>` object.
 See there.